 - Cool and store: Let the sauce cool completely before you transfer it to an airtight container.
 This will last for up to 4 weeks in the fridge (if you don't finish it before that 😂)

 If you still aren't convinced about this low-effort high-rewards sauce, here are a few more reasons:

 - Use the sauce with stir fried veggies and rice to dole out spicy schezwan fried rice in minutes or create a Lazy Girl’s Schezwan Chicken Bowl

 - Coat manchurian balls with schezwan sauce for schezwan manchurian (Majorly Indo-Chinese)

 - Do a triple schezwan with rice, noodles and crispy noodles - Triple reward!

-- Use this sauce as a dipping sauce for chicken lollipops, fries, chips and papad
+- Use this sauce as a dipping sauce for chicken lollipops, chicken nuggets, veg nuggets, fries, wedges, chips and papad

 - Slather on parathas, roll it up and enjoy a quick snack